WEL-200

 • CLOSE pulsed: Open collector transistor output (opto-isolated)

-Resistive termination NA 10K ohm across NO contact (jumper selectable)
+Resistive termination NA 10K ohm across NO contact, DIP selectable per relay group

 Power protection Thermal fuse Thermal fuse, MOV